Have you been thinking about adding a cat or two to

 your family?
 Wondering if you are ready?

-First and foremost, make sure you are prepared to care for your
+First and foremost, make sure you are prepared to care for your new pet

-each year because their owners did not carefully consider the responsibilities
+because their owners did not carefully consider the responsibilities

 associated with having a pet.
 Many of these cats never make it out of

 the shelters alive.
 Do not let your cat become another sad statistic,

 make sure you can provide a loving home for the entire life of your cat

-While cats are usually thought of as low maintenance pets, there
+While cats are usually thought of as low maintenance pets, there are

-a cat or kitten to your household.
+kitten to your household.

 you make the necessary time commitment to your new pet?

 While cats are considered to be independent, they still need love and

 companionship from their people.
 Before you commit to the long-term

 care of a cat or kitten, evaluate whether you have the time to devote

 to your new pet.
 An hour or so a few evenings during the week and part

 you make the financial commitment to properly care for your new pet?

-When adopting a cat, there are certainly more expenses to consider
+When adopting a cat, there are certainly more expenses to consider than

-and ongoing, supplies, medical expenses, and care while you are out of town all need
+supplies, medical expenses, and care while you are out of town all need

 to be factored into the economic decision of whether or not to adopt a

 cat or kitten.